The link below provides access to the Clerk's most recent Strategic Update.

 - January 1863 - January 1866, Jeremiah Madison Hayman

 - November 1861 - January 1863, Jehu Jacob Blount

 Departments in the Clerk's Office

-The role of the General Counsel is to provide legal advice to the Polk County Clerk of Courts & County Comptroller to insure that the Clerk’s Office operations are carried out in accordance with applicable laws, rules and regulations.
-In doing so, the General Counsel represents the Clerk in court, conducts legal research and contract review on behalf of the Clerk, offers legal opinions to the Clerk, provides training to Clerk’s staff and interprets newly enacted laws on behalf of the Clerk’s Office.
+The role of the General Counsel is to provide legal advice to the Polk County Clerk of Courts & Comptroller to insure that the Clerk’s office operations are carried out in accordance with applicable laws, rules, and regulations.
+In doing so, the General Counsel represents the Clerk in court, conducts legal research and contract review on behalf of the Clerk, offers legal opinions to the Clerk, provides training to Clerk’s staff, and interprets newly enacted laws on behalf of the Clerk’s Office.

-Backup recovery services, server maintenance, and user education are also on our list of services.
+Backup recovery services, server maintenance, and user education are also on the IT list of services.

-The Civil Law Department handles all cases which involve monetary judgment, injunctions, declaratory judgments, mortgage foreclosures, negligence, professional malpractice and other matters where a claimant may be made whole by receiving a money judgment.
+The Civil Law Department handles all cases that involve monetary judgment, injunctions, declaratory judgments, mortgage foreclosures, negligence, professional malpractice, and other matters where a claimant may be made whole by receiving a money judgment.

 Clerk staff may assist customers with filing questions, processes, forms, instructional materials and references when cases are filed in Small Claims Court, but are generally able only to provide minimal assistance, under current law and Court Rules, with filing questions in General Civil or Circuit Court Civil.

 The Domestic Relations Department is the official record keeper of court ordered child support and alimony accounts, maintaining the database and monitoring all payments, which are processed by the State Disbursement Unit in Tallahassee.
 Payment information can be accessed by calling 1-877-769-0251 or by visiting myfloridacounty.com.